 Lenovo should have stuck a microfiber cleaning cloth for the screen in the box.
 The touch screen gets dirty and greasy quite easy.
 It’s easy to clean off, but it would have been a nice low-cost gesture.

 Connecting or disconnecting a Micro-HDMI results in the laptop being unusable for half a minute while it tries to detect displays and reallocates graphics resources.
-This is the one place with daily use that you’ll notice a drawback with the high resolution display on the underpowered-for-the-purpose Intel HD Graphics 5300 chipset.
+This is the one place with daily use that you’ll notice a drawback with the high-resolution display on the underpowered-for-the-purpose Intel HD Graphics 5300 chipset.

 The Intel Core M Processor (M-5Y71 1.20GHz 1600MHz reviewed) performs great for most normal tasks you can throw at it.
-The more limiting factor will likely be the graphics card.
+The more limiting factor will probably be the graphics card.
 This can be mitigated by lowering the screen resolution, if you’re willing to sacrifice beauty for performance for games and video/batch photo editing.
 I saw much improved battery life and more beautiful graphics while streaming games to the laptop from a more powerful computer using the Steam game platform’s In-Home Streaming feature.

 Windows 8.1 requires the Lenovo Settings app from the Windows Store.
 The Settings app will prompt you to install a Driver Dependency Package before most of the tablet hybrid functions work.
 (The dependency package contains Lenovo’s ACPIVPC drivers, for those looking for them.)
 Some things you’ll get with the app is automatic disabling keyboard and backlit when switching to tablet mode, automatic screen rotation to fit all the different use modes, and always-on USB power charging.
 On Windows 10, these functions are handled by the operating system, but installing the app and driver package will provide the remaining subset of functionality.
 I dislike locking down drivers and hardware functionality to the Windows App Store, as a Microsoft Account will be required to download it.

 Of the other bundled software, the only one worth a second look is the Lenovo OneKey Optimizer.
 It can perform some standard clean-up and performance tasks on the system.
 It can also suggest and perform some tune-ups to Windows settings that will give you better performance and batter life.
 More interestingly, it can perform battery calibration and maintenance tasks.
-If you never really disconnect your laptop from the charger, OneKey Optimizer can also put the battery in a conservation mode to give it a longer expected lifetime.
+If you never disconnect your laptop from the charger, OneKey Optimizer can also put the battery in a conservation mode to give it a longer expected lifetime.
 The conservation mode keeps the battery at a 50 – 60 percent charge, which is a better operating condition for the battery chemistry.
-Finally, the program can put the battery in long-term storage mode if you do not intend to use the laptop for a while.
+Finally, the program can put the battery in long-term storage mode if you don’t intend to use the laptop for a while.
 Given the relatively high price tag and on and thus commitment to this laptop, the latter modus is probably not that relevant for this model.

 The physical power button continues the disappointing hardware button trend on the Yoga 3 Pro.
 It is smallish and located on the right side of the base.
-Unfortunately, it is positioned right beside the volume up and down keys, which feels exactly the same to the touch.
+Unfortunately, it’s positioned right beside the volume up and down keys, which feels exactly the same to the touch.
 As you lift the device up to convert it into one its fancier modes or if you just want to carry it around in the current mode: you’re very likely going to push the power button by accident.
-A quick push will send the laptop into sleep mode, but if you’re really unlucky and you have to carry it from one room to another you may hold it in long enough to make it power off entirely.
+A quick push will send the laptop into sleep mode, but if you’re unlucky and you’ve to carry it from one room to another you may hold it in long enough to make it power off entirely.
 I can only assume Lenovo user tested the Yoga 3 Pro exclusively on users who lift their laptops from the left edge and not the right edge.

 The three USB ports are all USB 3.
 Meaning they provide fast data transfers and charging speeds from your devices.
 No more hunting for the one fast charging port as with my old first-generation Lenovo ThinkPad X1 Carbon!
 (Or pretty much any other laptop featuring only one USB 3 port amongst many lesser ports.)
-This is kind of a small thing, but it’s a big thing when you realize that your phone only has half a charge because you stuck it in the wrong port for the little time you had available to charge it.
-Using the Lenovo Settings app you can also enable always-on USB which allows you to charge devices off the laptop even when it is turned off or sleeping.
+This is kind of a small thing, but it’s a big thing when you realize that your phone only has half a charge because you stuck it in the wrong port for the little time you’d available to charge it.
+Using the Lenovo Settings app you can also enable always-on USB which allows you to charge devices off the laptop even when it’s turned off or sleeping.

 One of the USB ports also doubles as the charging port.
 Leaving you with an effective two USB ports while charging.
 The charging port has a little unstandardized shape to prevent you from sticking the charger into any of the other two ports.
 It will only fit in the one intended for charging.
 Any other USB cable will fit and work in the charging port.
 Unfortunately, the battery takes hours to charge using this practical charging port.